ruedi99ms/SitCoM/paper/paper.md

 # Examples

 SitCoM was tested in the virtual city of [Spectra](www.spectracities.com) [@Rzepecki.2023].
-As the Unity version of the city is not available to the public, only screenshots can be provided.
-Due to the stand-alone character of SitCoM, the functionalities can be ensured for Unity projects in the correct version.
+As the Unity version of the city is currently not available to the public, only screenshots can be provided.
+Due to the stand-alone character of SitCoM, the functionalities can be ensured for other Unity projects in the correct version.

 As seen in the following pictures, a construction site scenario has been implemented and started in SitCoM:
 ![](images/construction_site_off.PNG)